 Modifying Alimony Agreements

-In most cases, spousal support agreements are not set in stone.
-The exception to this is Bridge-the-Gap alimony, which is designed as a fixed, short-term arrangement and cannot be altered once the divorce is finalized.
+Spousal support agreements are not usually set in stone.
+The exception is bridge-the-gap alimony, which is designed as a fixed, short-term arrangement that cannot be altered once the divorce is finalized.

 However, all other forms of alimony can potentially be modified through a court order.
 The key is demonstrating a significant and lasting change in circumstances since the original agreement was established.